replicatedhq/kots.io/content/kotsadm/installing/system-requirements.md

 ## Existing Cluster Installation Requirements

 Existing cluster compatibility is primarily determined through the version of kubernetes running on the cluster.
 Unless otherwise noted on this page, cluster infrastructure having compatibility for a supported version of Kubernetes will be compatible with Replicated.
 This excludes any specific and additional requirements imposed by software vendor.

+Root access is *not* required for installations to existing clusters.

 ## Embedded Cluster Installation Requirements

 KOTS leverages [kURL](https://kurl.sh/) to embed a new Kubernetes cluster into existing machines.
 As such, any embedded installation includes additional system requirements (see [kURL System Requirements](https://kurl.sh/docs/install-with-kurl/system-requirements)).

+Root access *is* required when for embedded cluster installations.